 If you’re the sponsoring family member (the U.S. citizen or green card holder) on a family or marriage green card application, you’ll need to submit a financial support form (Form I-864, officially called the “Affidavit of Support”) to U.S. Citizenship and Immigration Services (USCIS).
 This form proves that you have sufficient financial resources to support the relative seeking a green card.

 With this form, it’s important to provide supporting financial documents, such as an individual federal income-tax return, forms W-2 or 1099 (whichever is applicable), pay stubs (if employed), and an employment verification letter.
 The letter is especially important if you’ve recently switched jobs or if you’re combining your income with your spouse.

 Self-employed green card sponsors

 Immigration officers primarily rely on a sponsoring relative’s individual federal income-tax return for evaluating a family-based or marriage-based green card application, but some situations call for additional evidence to prove your eligibility to sponsor.
 This is especially true if you’re self-employed.

 If you can’t provide a Form W-2 as financial evidence because you’re a business owner or an independent contractor, USCIS will still require an employment verification letter.
 You, however, must draft and sign the letter yourself.
 It generally should include the same information that would appear in a standard employment verification letter from an employer (see below for more details).
-It’s also a good idea to have the letter notarized, considering that the letter would be coming from you personally, but this is not required by USCIS.
+Some applicants choose to have the letter notarized, since the letter would be coming from you personally, but this is not required by USCIS.

 Keep in mind that self-employed sponsors are often required to submit significantly more supporting evidence than would otherwise be necessary with a letter from a traditional employer.
 This additional evidence can include proof of your business’ existence (such as a state business registration or business bank account documents), contracts with clients, payment receipts from clients, and a corporate income-tax return.